WizOnDrug/CryptoApp-ReactJs/README.md

-Crypto React App
+# Crypto React App

+Currency Information With API

+## Features
--Working with coingeckoAPI
+⚙️ Working with coingeckoAPI </br>
--Customize and build chart with recharts library -Custom Search and Pagination
+⚙️ Customize and build chart with recharts library </br>
+⚙️ Custom Search and Pagination </br>